mdgolammafuz/ICO-with-ERC20-Token/README.md

 ## ******Locking Up*** the Tokens***
 <br/>

 When people hurry to sell their tokens, the price will drop.
-It might be good idea to lock up the tokens for a period of time after the ICO ends, thus, making sure that the tokens should not be transferrable right away.
+It might be a good idea to lock up the tokens for a period after the ICO ends, thus, making sure that the tokens should not transferrable right away.
 To lock up the tokens we will `override` the two functions: `tranfer()` and `transferFrom` in the ICO contract and add the token locking feature.

 ```javascript